Rules of Conduct on Campus

 When should I wear a mask?

-Masks are mandatory, as of the date these Q&A were published, for all Bocconi personnel and all other persons present on campus:
+Cloth face coverings are not allowed; persons on campus are required to wear at least certified surgical masks.
+Masks are mandatory, as of the date these Q&A were published, for all Bocconi personnel and all other persons present on campus (students, faculty staff, suppliers and visitors):

 - In all common areas of the campus, both indoors and outdoors;

-- In offices, when more than one person is present;
+- In offices, when at least one other person is present;

 - In classrooms, during lessons (faculty members may use a face shield);